harvardartmuseums/api-docs/culture.md

 ## Get Culture

-`GET /culture/CULTURE_ID` will get detailed info about a culture.
+`GET /culture/CULTURE_ID` will get the full record of the specified culture.

 #### Examples